 - Refrigerate: Store your cooked steel cut oats in the fridge for up to 1 week.

-- Freeze: Scoop the cooked steel cut oats into a silicone muffin tray or baby food storage tray (I like this style since they are so versatile) and freeze.
+- Freeze: Scoop the cooked steel cut oats into a silicone mold like a silicone muffin tray or a baby food storage tray or these cool Souper Cubes and freeze.
 Once frozen, you can pop them into a freezer bag or container and store in the freezer for up to 3 months.
 Pop into the fridge to thaw overnight before using.

 How To Reheat Steel Cut Oats